DeadRatGames/NSFerret/README.md

 Information Displayed
 ---------------------

-Most of the fundamental UI Image properties:
+Most of the fundamental UIView properties:

 * Frame
 * Tag